MLNTeam-Unical/MLNTeam-Unical.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

+The MLN Team is open to scientific and professional collaborations with academic institutions as well as companies, government agencies and other organizations.

+_Eager to get in touch with the MLN Team?_

+Don't hesitate!
 Contact us via email/phone, or  visit us at *v.
 P. Bucci, cubo 44Z, Dipartimento DIMES, Università della Calabria, 87036 Arcavata di Rende (CS), Italy*.

 {%
   include button.html